markyoder/wasp_clone/README.md

     * identified objects, arrays, and keyed values.
 8. [__DDI__](waspddi/README.md#definition-driven-interpreter): the Definition-Driven Interpreter (DDI) contains a lexer, a parser, and an interpreter for the lightweight input format.
     * Hierarchical Input format with very little syntax.
+9. [__VII__](waspvii/README.md#vera-input-interpreter): the VERA Input Interpreter (VII) contains a lexer, a parser, and an interpreter for the lightweight VERA input format.
+    * Hierarchical Input format with VERA syntax representing blocks, and scalar and list commands
-9. [__HALITE__](/wasphalite/README.md#halite-engine): the Hierarchical Input Template Expansion engine provides a data-driven means of expanding patterned input.
+10. [__HALITE__](/wasphalite/README.md#halite-engine): the Hierarchical Input Template Expansion engine provides a data-driven means of expanding patterned input.
     * Supports attribute and expression evaluations.
     * Supports template imports.
     * Supports conditional action blocks.
-10. [__INI__](/waspson/README.md#standard-object-notation-son): configuration file format, supported by SON.
+12. [__INI__](/waspson/README.md#standard-object-notation-son): configuration file format, supported by SON.
-11. [__Utils__](/wasputils/README.md#command-line-utilities) - the wasputils package contains executable utilities for listing/viewing, selecting, validating, and transforming WASP-supported grammars.
+13. [__Utils__](/wasputils/README.md#command-line-utilities) - the wasputils package contains executable utilities for listing/viewing, selecting, validating, and transforming WASP-supported grammars.
     * List: lists paths to each file element.
     * Select: allows using SIREN expression to select pieces of input.
     * Valid: validates a given text file with a given document definition/schema.